Britain starts setting up 'first internet watchdog' - RFI

 Clegg and Zuckerberg are now setting up an oversight board at Facebook that would issue final rulings on contentious content.

-The new UK report said social media executives rebelled at the idea of London fining individual managers who failed to tackle harmful content.
+The UK report said social media executives rebelled at the idea of London fining individual managers who fail to respond to the regulator's warnings.

 The proposal was seen as a measure of last resort by May's media minister.